- Download our Moving to Egypt Guide (PDF)

 Finding accommodation in Egypt

 Egypt is a word-of-mouth society.
-A recommendation goes a long way and it is the best way to find a good service provider.
-The many expat forums and blogs on the internet make it easy to get advice before expats even move to Egypt.
+A recommendation goes a long way and is the best way to find a good service provider.
+The many expat forums and blogs on the internet make it easy to get advice before even moving to Egypt.

-Real estate agents vary in their resourcefulness and ability.
+Real-estate agents vary in their resourcefulness and ability.
 The companies with the most employees are not necessarily the best or the most reliable.
 We recommend expats ask around within the expat community for a few names and numbers of agents that have proved to be responsible and professional and stick to those.
 This can also help to avoid companies that are known to rip off expats.

 Renting accommodation in Egypt